phoenixframework/phoenix/deployment/E_heroku.md

 The URL in the output is the URL to our application.
 If we open it in our browser now, we will get the default Heroku welcome page.

-> Note: if we hadn't initialized our Git repository before we ran the `heroku create` command, we won't have our Heroku remote repository properly set up at this point.
+> Note: if we hadn't initialized our Git repository before we ran the `heroku create` command, we wouldn't have our Heroku remote repository properly set up at this point.
 We can set that up manually by running: `heroku git:remote -a [our-app-name].`

 ## Adding the Phoenix Static Buildpack